thecreation/jquery-tinySlider/README.md

 Added css transition support

 ## What to do next
-- cycle support for use css transtion
+- Cycle support when use css transtion
-- keyboard support
+- Keyboard support

 ## License
 Copyright (c) 2013 AmazingSurge